Prometheus-X-association/learning-traces/README.md

 This object will allow you to set your targeted LRS database.\
 ![image](./READ_ME-resources/LRSConfiguration.png)

-To finish setup, put the PXRLTManager prefab in "PXRLT/Runtime/Prefabs/" and refence your newly created LRS configuration in it.
+To finish setup, put the PXRLTManager prefab in "PXRLT/Runtime/Prefabs/" and reference your newly created LRS configuration in it.

 ## Running instructions
 _Describe how to run the BB._